Turkish lira firms before finance minister's presentation

 Earlier Erdogan doubled tariffs on imports of U.S. passenger cars to 120 percent, alcoholic drinks to 140 percent and leaf tobacco to 60 percent.
 Tariffs were also doubled on goods such as cosmetics, rice and coal.

-The White House called the Turkish response a step in the wrong direction and signaled a hard line.
+The White House called the Turkish response a step in the wrong direction and signalled a hard line.

 “Pastor Andrew Brunson is an innocent man held in Turkey & justice demands that he be released.
 Turkey would do well not to test Trump’s resolve to see Americans who are wrongfully imprisoned in foreign lands returned home to the United States,” Vice President Mike Pence said in a tweet.